kerolos-gadalla/drones_be_1/README.md

 Since the app is pretty simple it will just use mongoose to interface with a mongodb
 - yarn add mongoose dotenv

+I know there are differnt project structure preferences, It is always hard to choose I will go with a DDD like structure (thou I do not think that the current app is complex enough to be disignd this way) I will take a few shortcuts as well.

+Trying to find an easier way to handle mongoose errors

+Adding medications API
+some crude tests
+allowing jest to use esm